The French Passé Composé Explained

-Furthermore, other verbs that take on être are the reflexive verbs or the ones which begin with ‘se’ like se laver (to wash yourself).
+Other verbs that take on être are the reflexive verbs or the ones which begin with ‘se’ like se laver (to wash yourself).

 Step 1: Know Your Present Tense

-Now that we are aware of the basics and which auxiliary verb to use where, the first instruction is to remember the present tense conjugation of both être and avoir.
+Now that we are aware of the basics and which auxiliary verb to deploy where, the first instruction is to remember the present tense conjugation of both être and avoir.
 The table below will help jog your memory.

 |Être Present Tense Conjugation||Avoir Present Tense Conjugation|

 Step 2: Figure Out the Past Participle